TL;DR

 You will likely receive one of two types of referral from your GP:

 - Open Referral: Your GP refers you to a type of specialist (e.g., "a consultant dermatologist") without naming a specific individual.
 This is often the simplest and best route.
-It gives your insurer the flexibility to guide you to several approved, fee-assured specialists in your area, minimising the risk of you facing any payment shortfalls.
+It gives your insurer the flexibility to guide you to several approved, fee-more confident specialists in your area, minimising the risk of you facing any payment shortfalls.

 Top Tip: When you speak to your GP, tell them you have private medical insurance and ask for an 'open referral' letter.
 This will make the next step much easier.